 When Anxiety Makes You Lose Your Appetite

 A fairly common symptom of anxiety is losing your appetite.
-Some people forget to eat or aren't hungry, but otherwise feel okay.
-For others eating is difficult and unpleasant when they're nervous.
-They may feel nauseated, or like they have to choke down every mouthful.
+Some nervous people forget to eat or aren't hungry, but otherwise feel okay.
+For others eating is difficult and unpleasant.
+They may feel pukey, or like they have to choke down every mouthful.

-The reason this happens is that anxiety puts your body into Fight-Or-Flight mode, where it's prepared to physically flee from or fight off a threat.
+The reason this happens is that anxiety puts your body into Fight Or Flight mode, where it's prepared to flee or fight off a threat.
 Eating and digestion aren't a priority in that state.
-Unfortunately your body reacts to abstract dangers like upcoming exams and presentations as if they were concrete ones like a mugger or a tornado.
+Unfortunately your body reacts to abstract dangers, such as an upcoming exam, as if they were concrete ones like a mugger or tornado.
 Also, other effects of anxiety, like nausea, a churning stomach, a tense throat, or a dry mouth, can make eating feel unappealing.

-Sometimes this appetite suppression is short-lived and pretty inconsequential, like if you skip breakfast the day you have to give a presentation at work in the morning.
+Sometimes this appetite suppression is short-lived and pretty inconsequential, like if you skip breakfast the day you have to give an early morning presentation at work.
 At other times you're going through a longer stressful patch and eating much less than normal over several days or weeks.

-- Worries about being questioned or judged if your lack of appetite prevents you from eating in a social situation (e.g., "I'm meeting friends for lunch, but the thought of food right now makes me feel pukey.
+- Worries about being questioned or judged if your lack of appetite prevents you from eating in a social situation (e.g., "I'm meeting friends for lunch, but the thought of food right now makes me want to vomit.
 What are they going to think when I don't eat?
 Are they going to ask what's wrong with me?
 Are they going to think I'm some weak, anxious loser who can't even finish a sandwich?")
-One of the unfair things about anxiety is worrying that you might get an uncomfortable or embarrassing symptom can create the nervousness that brings that symptom on.
+One of the unfair things about anxiety is fretting that you might get an uncomfortable or embarrassing symptom can create the nervousness that brings that symptom on.